department-of-veterans-affairs/LEAF-Developer-Examples/forms/formQuery.md

 ## Quick Start 🚀

-The LEAF Report Builder can auto-generate a LeafFormQuery template.
-To generate a template:
+The LEAF Report Builder can automatically generate a code template.
+To generate it:

 1. Navigate to the Report Builder
 2. Generate a report
 3. Click on "JSON", and select the "JavaScript Template" option

+Note that the generated code includes a directive to automatically remove unused metadata to minimize network utilization.
+To reveal all metadata, remove the `x-filterData` parameter.

 ## Methods